-Eric Nuttall Portfolio Manager, SAM LP
+Eric Nuttall Portfolio Manager

 Eric joined the firm in February 2003 as a research associate and was subsequently promoted to the position of research analyst in 2005, associate portfolio manager in 2008, and then to portfolio manager in January 2010.
 With a focus on oil and gas investments, Eric supports all portfolio managers at Sprott with identifying top performing oil and gas investment opportunities.
-Eric is the lead portfolio manager on the Sprott Energy Fund and is also the co-manager of the Sprott 2010 Flow-Through Limited Partnership and the Sprott 2011 Flow-Through Limited Partnership along with Allan Jacobs.
+Eric is the lead portfolio manager on the Sprott Energy Fund and is also the co-manager of the Sprott Flow-Through Limited Partnerships and the Sprott 2011 Flow-Through Limited Partnership along with Allan Jacobs.
 Further, Eric contributes towards internal macro energy forecasts, and his insight into emerging unconventional plays has been covered in several financial journals such as The Wall Street Journal Asia and Barron's.
 Eric graduated with high honors from Carleton University with an Honors Bachelor of International Business.

-Charles Oliver, HBSc Geology, CFA Senior Portfolio Manager, SAM LP
+Charles Oliver, HBSc Geology, CFA Senior Portfolio Manager

-Charles Oliver joined SAMI in January 2008 with a focus on the Sprott Gold and Precious Minerals Fund.
-In September, 2008, Charles, along with Jamie Horvat, started the Sprott All Cap Fund.
+Charles Oliver joined SAM in January 2008 with a focus on the Sprott Gold and Precious Minerals Fund.
+In September 2008, Charles, along with Jamie Horvat, started the Sprott All Cap Fund.
 In 2009, Jamie and Charles also assumed lead portfolio manager responsibilities on the Sprott Global Equity Fund and the Opportunities group of Funds.
 Charles began his investment career with Midland Doherty in 1987 and later joined AGF's Fund Management department in 1999.
 In 2002 he was named co-manager of the AGF Precious Metals Fund, the AGF Global Resources Fund and the AGF Canadian Resources Fund.
-In 2004 he was named institutional funds and funds domiciled in Japan, Ireland, and the UK.
-Charles obtained his
+In 2004 he was named Manager of the AGF Canadian Small Cap Fund.
+In 2006 he became co-manager of the AGF Growth Equity Fund and co-advisor on the Oil Sands Sector Fund.
+Charles also helped manage institutional funds and funds domiciled in Japan, Ireland, and the UK.
+Charles obtained his Honours Bachelor of Science degree in Geology from the University of Western Ontario in 1987 and obtained his CFA designation in 1998.